Trade Federation Charter

 B. Acts

-The Viceroy, Cabinet and authorized individuals may enact Acts, in accordance with this Charter, for the orderly governance and preservation of the Federation.
+The Viceroy, the Cabinet and authorized individuals may enact Acts, in accordance with this Charter, for the orderly governance and preservation of the Federation.
 These Acts may either be temporary or permanent, and include orders, directives and treaties with other galactic factions.
 Acts may also be proffered to revoke standing Acts from the authorized Acts of the Trade Federation.

 C. Enactment